 "We believe in freedom and equal rights for everyone, right?
-Gypsies, homosexuals, people who are different; everyone is equal and should be treated with respect, OK?
+Gypsies, homosexuals, people who are different, everyone is equal and should be treated with respect, okay?
 Let's not forget that."

 Hardly seems a controversial point, but when Madonna's the one making it, anything's possible.